 Jackson, MS 39210-0001

 Within a reasonable time of receipt of the documentation, the ADA Director will, in conjunction with other necessary college personnel, determine the accommodations that the College will provide.
-The student will be notified of the accommodations that are recommended and must then meet with the ADA Director to work out the logistics of providing these accommodations.
+The student will be notified of the accommodations that are recommended and must then meet with the Coordinator for Disability Services to work out the logistics of providing these accommodations.
 It will then be the student's responsibility to show this official letter to each of his/her professors and request from them the accommodations needed.

-The Director will serve as a liaison between the disabled student and his/her faculty
+The Coordinator for Disability Services will serve as a liaison between the disabled student and his/her faculty

 and Student Affairs through his/her college career to ensure that his/her special